The Ultimate Trip Packing List Plus a Little More

 - Toothpaste – gotta’ stay fresh!

-- Brush or comb – in case winds and sleep mess with your hair
+- Brush or comb – in case wind and sleep mess with your hair

 - Medication – Tylenol, Ibuprofen, or other medication or prescription you need